 - Students will gain an understanding of concepts specific to Systems Thinking;

 - Students will communicate effectively across disciplines using visual mapping;

 - Students will apply principles of “High Performing Teams” in establishing their own interdisciplinary team;

 - Students will recognize the importance of engaging stakeholders and consider their perspectives

 Who is Leading This?
-A multi-disciplinary team of land grant university faculty are designing graduate student experiences to help students successfully contribute to team based approaches for addressing these complex challenges.
+A multi-disciplinary team of land grant university faculty is designing graduate student experiences to help students successfully contribute to team-based approaches for addressing these complex challenges.
 This team is funded by a National Science Foundation educational grant for developing unique educational opportunities for the next generation of professionals addressing Food/Energy/Water (FEW) challenges.
 Our project was funded to create “The INFEWS-ER” A Virtual Resource Center Enabling Graduate Innovations at the Nexus of Food, Energy, and Water Systems.